 In the froth of invention surfaced by the electronic computer, no one – not even Sutherland – realised the impact parametric design would have on architectural practice over the next fifty years.
 The 1960s and 1970s were an optimistic period in computing and Sutherland’s vision of computers replicating drafting tables was almost pessimistic compared to his contemporaries’ bullish calls for: automated architects (Whitehead and Elders 1964; Cross 1977), designed aided by evolution (Frazer 1995 [with projects from 1966]), self-replicating geometry and cellular automata (Neumann 1951), computer-aided design (Coons 1963 [Sutherland’s supervisor]; Mitchell 1977), shape grammars (Stiny and Gips, 1972) and Bézier curves (independently developed by Casteljau in 1959 and by Bézier in 1962 [Böhm, Farin, and Kahmann 1984, 6]).

 Much of this innovation failed to take root in architectural practices.
-Early commercial systems like Itek’s Electronic Drafting Machine cost the equivalent of US$3.5 million per seat when they were released in 1962.
-A cost bearable only by select automotive and aeronautical companies (Weisberg 2008, chap.
+Early commercial systems like Itek’s Electronic Drafting Machine cost the equivalent of US$3.5 million per seat when they were released in 1962, which was a cost bearable only by select automotive and aeronautical companies (Weisberg 2008, chap.
 6).
 Twenty years later, in August 1982, a time when computers were becoming affordable enough for some people to own a personal computer, AutoCAD was released and quickly rose to dominate the fledgling computer-aided design industry (Weisberg 2008, chap.
 8).
-Gone were the curves, the artificial intelligence, and the self-replicating geometries.
-Replaced in AutoCAD with commands enabling the designer to explicitly draft two-dimensional lines on screen using a keyboard rather than a pen.
+Gone were the curves, the artificial intelligence, and the self-replicating geometries, which were replaced in AutoCAD with commands enabling the designer to explicitly draft two-dimensional lines on screen using a keyboard rather than a pen.
 Eighteen versions later, in AutoCAD2010, parametric functionality was introduced (forty-three years after Sketchpad) and pronounced in the press release, “a groundbreaking new capability” (Autodesk 2009).
 Sometimes it takes a while to realise the impact concepts like parametric design will have on practice.